benkeesey/fire_report/README.md

 # fire_report
-Model financial goals in retirement using Monte Carlo simulations to model historical market returns.
+Model financial goals in retirement using historical market returns to backtest viability of retirement strategy.